Ander Herrera: 2018–19 season

 Following the November international break, Herrera was part of Manchester United's starting eleven to play Southampton.
 The match saw Herrera score his first goal of the season, being the equaliser in the 2–2 draw.
-Herrera also started in United's midweek game against Arsenal where he scored the assist for United's first goal by Martial.
+Herrera also started in United's midweek game against Arsenal where he provided the assist for United's first goal by Martial.
 Herrera started in United's first match with Ole Gunnar Solskjær as manager, which saw Herrera score the second goal of the match which saw United beat Cardiff City 5–1.
 On 18 February 2019, Herrera scored the first in a 2–0 win over Chelsea, securing United's place in the sixth round of the FA Cup.
 On 1 March, Herrera was announced as Manchester United's February player of the month.

 On 11 May 2019, it was confirmed that Herrera would be leaving United at the end of the season.